CircuitLord/BigWalkVRInstaller/README.md

 ### Notes On Titanfall 2 VR:

 > This installer will be used for my Titanfall 2 VR mod, and people kept finding the early version of it in here so I took it down for now.
 It'll be ready when it's ready in a few days, please be patient.
-It's the kind of game you can only experience once so you're only going to ruin it for yourself.
+It's the kind of game you can only experience once so playing an early version is just gonna ruin it for yourself.
 Join the discord below for updates!

 ### Join the [Discord](https://discord.gg/MTKwud2cCP) if you have questions or feedback!